-At April 30, 2010, there were over 5,150 individual endowment funds, usually supported by a donor agreement, or reflecting a collection of small donations with common restrictions.
+At April 30, 2011, there were over 5,270 individual endowment funds, usually supported by a donor agreement, or reflecting a collection of small donations with common restrictions.

-Almost all endowments, about 96.1% of fair value and 5,139 funds, are invested in the University's long-term capital appreciation pool (LTCAP).
-A small number of endowments (3.5% of fair value and 11 funds), mostly very long-standing ones or ones with very specific characteristics such as the Jokers Hill1 property in King City, are specifically invested outside the LTCAP.
-The remainder represents new endowed donations received after the LTCAP investment cut-off date and held temporarily in the University's expendable funds investment pool.
+Almost all endowments, approx. 98.0% of fair value and 5,249 funds, are invested in the University's long-term capital appreciation pool (LTCAP).
+A small number of endowments (1.7% of fair value and 12 funds), mostly very long-standing ones or ones with very specific characteristics such as the Jokers Hill property in

-1 Jokers Hill is a large property in King City that was gifted to the University some years ago.
+&lt;sup>1 Jokers Hill is a large property in King City that was gifted to the University some years ago.
 It is a real estate holding that is used for academic purposes and thus is not expected to earn returns in accordance with the target established for LTCAP.